LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 The Logtalk name originates from a combination of the Prolog and Smalltalk names.
-Smalltalk had a significant influence in the design of Logtalk and thus inherits some of its nomenclature.
+Smalltalk had a significant influence in the design of Logtalk and thus inherits some of its ideas and nomenclature.
 The following list relates the most commonly used Smalltalk terms with their Logtalk counterparts.

 **abstract class**
    Similar to Smalltalk, an abstract class is just a class not meant to be instantiated by not understanding a message to create instances.

+**assignment statement**
+   Logtalk, as a superset of Prolog, uses *logic variables* and *unification* and thus provides no equivalent to the Smalltalk assignment statement.

 **block**
    Logtalk supports lambda expressions and meta-predicates, which can be used